takoikatakotako/en.swiswiswift.com/content/post/2017-11-25/index.md

 +++
-title = "Swift3からSwift4への移行時に出る@objc inference warningsを消す"
-url = "2017-11-25"
+title = "Removing @objc inference warnings when migrating from Swift3 to Swift4" url = "2017-11-25"
 date = "2017-11-25"
-description = "Swift3からSwift4への移行時に出る@objc inference warningsを消す"
-tags = [
+description = "Removing @objc inference warnings when migrating from Swift3 to Swift4" tags = [
     "iOS",
 ]